Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Potentially the best chromebook out there in terms of performance, the Acer Chromebook Spin 13 offers you an Intel Core processor and more than sufficient RAM to breeze through the chrome os with no lag at all.
 It makes the most out of any android app, and with its 2-in-1 design makes using the laptop in tent or tablet mode easier than ever.
 And although paired with a slightly expensive price tag, the Acer Chromebook Spin 13 lives up to be one of the most premium chromebooks out there, standing on par with, if not surpassing the Google Pixelbook.

 Powered by Intel core processors, the Acer Chromebook Spin 13 allows you to use the chrome os to its fullest extent, boosting your productivity past its limits.
-It packs in a pretty good battery life, more than enough RAM and a display that is both unique and vibrant with its 3:2 aspect ratio.
+It packs in a pretty good battery life (for other chromebooks with good battery life, take a look at our Acer Chromebook R11 Convertible Review), more than enough RAM and a display that is both unique and vibrant with its 3:2 aspect ratio.
 And so, with an amazing touch display, an included pen and powerful specs, the Acer Chromebook Spin 13 stands out to be one of the best premium chromebooks out there.
+If you’re looking for a starter laptop, it might be easier to start with our PeeWee power 2.0 tough but underpowered kids laptop review.

 Moreover, the Acer Chromebook Spin 13 comes with a 13.5Inch IPS display with the unique but great 3:2 aspect ratio and a resolution of 2256 x 1504.
 While the 3:2 aspect ratio makes web browsing and document editing much more easier with the extra vertical space, the 2256 x 1504 resolution allows you to view anything you want on google chrome or movies with a full HD vibrant picture quality while minimizing any extra pixels, saving both your viewing experience and the battery life.
 Speaking of its battery life, the Acer Chromebook Spin 13 offers upto 8 hours of video streaming surpassing the Samsung Chromebook Plus V2 but slightly falling behind the Asus Chromebook Flip C302.
 It still is more than enough to get you through a day of work and a little off duty web browsing.